DataDog/hiring-engineers/answers.md

 To schedule downtime for our monitors, navigate to **Monitors > Manage Downtime** and click the **Schedule Downtime** button on the top right.
 In it's most basic usage, this allows us to specify recurring times throughout the week to silence our monitors.

 1. **Choose what to silence:** Select which monitor we want to target for downtime.
+There's also optional scoping for individual hosts or groups.
 2. **Schedule:** Choose whether it will be a one-time or recurring event, then specify date/time/duration/etc.
 3. **Add a Message:** This is where you can add any custom message to give additional insight about the type of monitor, downtime event, etc. This is also where you would tag the users who should be notified about the event using the @ symbol.
 Below are screenshots of the two completed downtime requests.